Irbaz-Patel/Blog-Site/content/typescript-advanced-patterns.md

 ### 2. Template Literal Types

+Combining string literals and template types enables flexible and precise definitions.
+In the ApiRoute example, you can validate and enforce correct API method and endpoint combinations, reducing the likelihood of incorrect routes.

 ```typescript showLineNumbers
 // HTTP methods
 type HttpMethod = 'GET' | 'POST' | 'PUT' | 'DELETE';